15 Indian Prime Ministers and Their Historic Decisions [2025 Updated]

 About Narendra Modi

 Narendra Damodardas Modi has become the most popular Prime Minister of India since he was elected as the 14th Prime Minister.
+He became the longest running Prime Minister in the countryโ€™s history, holding the office for over 4,078 consecutive days.
 This popularity is attributed to his personality, schemes, and economic reforms, which have contributed to our country becoming one of the most influential nations globally.
-After he was elected as the prime minister for the second time, he took various bold decisions, like the abrogation of Article 370 from Jammu & Kashmir.
-This helped India to fully integrate Jammu & Kashmir with the rest of the country.
+After he was elected as the prime minister, he took various bold decisions, like the abrogation of Article 370 from Jammu & Kashmir, the Triple Talaq Bill 2019, the PM Gati Shakti Master Plan, the New Education Policy (NEP 2020), Operation Sindoor and Operation Mahadev against Pakistanโ€™s terrorists after the infamous Pahalgam Terrorist Attack 2025.

-And, if we look at India’s foreign policies during Narendra Modi’s current tenure, it is straightforward and firm.
+And, if we look at Indiaโ€™s foreign policies during Narendra Modiโ€™s tenure, it is straightforward and firm.
 The best thing about foreign affairs is that he chose some of the best minds, like our Foreign Minister, S. Jaishankar.
-His presence of mind and deep knowledge about foreign relations helped India maintain a neutral stand during various world conflicts, like the Russia-Ukrain war, the Israel-Hamas conflict, etc.
+His presence of mind and deep knowledge about foreign relations helped India maintain a neutral stand during various world conflicts, like the Russia-Ukraine war, the Israel-Hamas conflict, the Israel-Iran conflict, etc. Our relations with China are also improving, which will be great for the region.

 Apart from the foreign policy, during the tenure of Narendra Modi, we have seen tremendous growth in our exports.
-The government has taken some interesting decisions that have attracted numerous global companies to shift their manufacturing plants from China to India which increased exports.
-This played an important role in the growth of India’s GDP and today we stand as the fifth-largest economy in the world.
-And, our country did this by surpassing the UK, who once ruled over us for 200 years.
+Recently, in July 2025, the Indian government signed a Free Trade Agreement with the United Kingdom.
+We are also negotiating a trade deal with the United States.
+This played an important role in the growth of Indiaโ€™s GDP, and today we stand as the fourth-largest economy globally.
+And, our country did this by surpassing the UK, which once ruled over us for 200 years.

 Place of Birth: Vadnagar, Gujarat